carpentries-incubator/fair-bio-practice/_episodes/10-reusable-analysis.md

 environment in which users execute code, see what happens, modify and repeat in an iterative process between researcher and data, in an ad-hoc way.
 As a basic principle Jupyter Notebooks run on a 'kernel' which is responsible in execution of the code.
-Generally this 'kernel' can run on your computer, additionally external servers (e.g. our BioRDM server which we use below to host our notebook) can be provided for you to store and analyse your data.
-Notebooks can also be exported as .pdf and .html files which allow easy sharing of outputs, and other tools such as [nbviewer](https://nbviewer.org/), an open-source service that allows users to render their Jupyter notebooks on GitHub in a web browser without having to install the software or any programming libraries.
+Generally this 'kernel' can run on your computer or you can use external servers to store and analyse your data.

+Notebooks can also be exported as
+.pdf and .html files which allow easy sharing of outputs, and other tools such as [nbviewer](https://nbviewer.org/), an open-source service that allows users to render their Jupyter notebooks on GitHub in a web browser without having to install the software or any programming libraries.